KAuser2094/KA_CC_Programs/README.md

 ### Pastebin

 You can run `pastebin run UMDCamCR` which will just run a shell command to run the `install.lua` file.
-You can also run `pastebin get UMDCamCR install` which will download the `install.lua` file.
+You can also run `pastebin get UMDCamCR install` which will download the file to run `install.lua` later.

 ### Wget directly